xiezhq/ISEScan/README.md

 <a name="Release"></a>
 ## Release History
+- 1.7.3
+  - fix the bug reported referenced by issue59-60 and increase version number from 1.7.2.3 to 1.7.3.
+(Thanks lxsteiner, adriludwig, the-reese, ChristophKnapp and SRooke for their testing and suggestions)
 - 1.7.2.3
   - remove the bug in pred.py, which cuases the issue 'UnboundLocalError: local variable raworfhits referenced before assignment' in rare cases.
 - 1.7.2.2.2